Yucheng-Zhang/HPC-HW/hw6/README.md

 - Weak scaling study
   - On Prince, we ask for `4` nodes and use option `-oversubscribe` to run MPI with tasks more than `4`.
-  - The table and figure below shows the timings with `10,000` runs and `Nl = 100` for different number of processes (tasks).
+  - The table and log-log plot below shows the timings with `10,000` runs and `Nl = 100` for different number of processes (tasks).

 |     `np`     |   `4`    |   `16`   |   `64`   |   `256`   |
 | :----------: | :------: | :------: | :------: | :-------: |